CSharpDB vs SQLite: A Benchmark-Driven Guide

 A practical checklist when writing comparison code:

-EF Core: Parity on Writes, Bug on Reads
+EF Core: Parity on Writes, Slower on Hot Reads

 The practical workaround today is to drop a layer for hot lookups.
 Either use the ADO.NET provider inside your service: